oxfordinternetinstitute/oxonfair/README.md

 For low capacity models (e.g. linear regression, and decision-trees of limited depth), we recomend [fairlearn](https://github.com/fairlearn/fairlearn).

-We support a range of complex classifiers including [scikit learn](https://scikit-learn.org/stable/), ensembles provided by [autogluon](https://auto.gluon.ai/stable/index.html), and [pytorch](https://pytorch.org/).
+We support a range of complex classifiers including [scikit learn](https://scikit-learn.org/stable/) (TODO!), ensembles provided by [autogluon](https://auto.gluon.ai/stable/index.html), and [pytorch](https://pytorch.org/) (TODO!).

-It is a modified version of [autogluon.fair](https://github.com/autogluon/autogluon-fair) and actively being maintained.
+It is a modified version of [autogluon.fair](https://github.com/autogluon/autogluon-fair) and actively maintained.

 ## Instructions